ewolff/microservices-primer/manuscript/chapter3.md

 ##3.8 Conclusion {#section3-8}

 Microservices have a large number of advantages.
-Which advantages are in the end the most important depends on the concrete context.
+Which advantages are in the end the most important, depends on the concrete context.
 For many projects the focus is on the replacement of a deployment monolith.
 In such a case the easy handling of the legacy system is an important advantage during migration.
 Reasons to migrate are in such